ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 Handstream, especially inverse, isn't normally a pattern used for vocal dumping.
 Yet [mystV](https://osu.ppy.sh/users/21654601) found a way to pair that with bursts to do so masterfully.
 With how smooth the chart flows from the vocals to the backing instrumentals, this chart will definitely leave you with a finger-crushing yet satisfying experience.

-If you want to see how much more peak the osu!mania LN mountain range can get, please welcome [mystV](https://osu.ppy.sh/users/21654601)'s (potential) first loved chart by smashing 'yes' on the vote button!
+If you want to see how much more peak the osu!mania LN mountain range can get, please welcome [mystV](https://osu.ppy.sh/users/21654601)'s (potential) first Loved chart by smashing 'yes' on the vote button!

 [![](/wiki/shared/news/2026-07-19-project-loved-july-2026/1584283.jpg)](https://osu.ppy.sh/community/forums/topics/)